dtsioumas/my-modular-workspace-docs/adrs/ADR-011-UNIFIED_SECRETS_MANAGEMENT_VIA_KEEPASSXC.md

 ## Decision

-**ALL secrets in the workspace MUST be managed via KeePassXC + systemd integration.**
+**ALL secrets in the workspace MUST be managed via KeePassXC + systemd integration.** ADR‑012 has been merged into this document; there is now a single canonical contract.

 ### Core Principles

-1. **Single Source of Truth:** KeePassXC vault is the only place secrets are stored
+1. **Single Source of Truth:** KeePassXC vault(s) (`~/MyVault/…`) store every API key, password, recovery seed, and CLI token.
-2. **systemd Integration:** `load-keepassxc-secrets.service` loads secrets at login
+2. **systemd Integration:** `load-keepassxc-secrets.service` + loader modules expose secrets via `$XDG_RUNTIME_DIR` files and/or systemd env; no ad-hoc `secret-tool` calls in wrappers.
-3. **No Plaintext Files:** Never store secrets in dotfiles, env files, or scripts
+3. **No Plaintext Files:** Secrets MUST NOT appear in dotfiles, repo-tracked configs, or standalone env files (.env, rc, YAML).
-4. **FdoSecrets Protocol:** Use D-Bus Secret Service for secure retrieval
+4. **FdoSecrets Protocol:** All retrieval happens via Secret Service (`secret-tool`/libsecret) so KeePassXC prompts exactly once per login.
-5. **Environment Inheritance:** Processes inherit secrets from systemd environment
+5. **Environment Bridging:** Shells (.bashrc) must read from systemd env to support Plasma and other desktops.
+6. **Governance Enforcement:** Any new tool/service must (a) define a KeePassXC entry, (b) register loader/service logic in home-manager, and (c) update documentation/TODOs.

 ---